|Overall Rating||Liked it!|

 The Gnu Billy Goat has gone from being a semi loose ride for a wide variety of ability levels and returned to it’s aggressive all mountain past mainly for advanced to expert riders.
-This is all because of the change to the camber profile from C2 BTX to C3 BTX.
-Not much has changed from 2014 and 2015.
+It’s not the C2 BTX board it once was.
+Since 2014 its been C3 BTX and it’s much more of an aggressive ride.
+Not much has changed from 2014 to 2016.

 C3 BTX is a unique camber profile compared to the other camber and hybrid camber boards out there.
 I’d call it hybrid camber but it rides more like camber than anything else.
 There is rocker between the feet but when there is no weight on the board it doesn’t touch the ground.
 The camber in the tip and tail does though so it’s like they reversed their C2 BTX so “camber dominant” is the best way to describe C3.
 It’s a nice improvement on the old camber model but it offers up a more specific ride for more advanced to expert all mountain to freeride riders that prefer camber.